 Meanwhile, Ms. Garad and her team of community midwives continue on their quest to provide life-saving support during pregnancy and delivery while promoting COVID-19 prevention.

 “We’re also doing our best to protect ourselves from getting infected.
-We’re operating at a time and places where midwives themselves are at risk of being exposed to the COVID-19 virus,” says Ms. Garad.
+We’re operating at a time and places where midwives themselves are at risk of being exposed to the COVID-19 virus,” said Ms. Garad.

 Inadequate availability of personal protective equipment (PPE) has increased fear among many midwives in performing their duties.
 Midwives often work long stressful shifts during which they may be preoccupied with the health of their families as well as their own and that of their patients.
 In the context of COVID-19, their work may also expose them to scenes of human suffering.